manoa311/manoa311.github.io/index.md

 ## Application Design:
 Our application aims to try to end that by providing a platform for students and faculty to submit repair tickets for certain areas.
 Repair tickets include description of the problem, location, and image of the issue.
 Repair tickets may be “upvoted” for awareness by other users, so that the ticket gains attention from administrators.

+- Authentication: Users can create an account and sign in with it with the authentication part of our application.
+There are two types of users: regular, unprivileged users and administrators, privileged users that have the ability to update tickets and delete tickets.

 - Landing page: Listing of all current tickets with navigation/filter bar (filter by ticket age, location, popularity), with login/sign up on the top right, contact information on the bottom.